 Thank you for your interest in our ICP-Bard MFA program.

 All applicants should apply online through Slideroom.
 The Admissions Committee will review only application packages that are completed in their entirety.
-Applications must be submitted by Tuesday, January 23, 2018.
-Applications submitted thereafter will be considered on a rolling admissions basis.
+Applications are in rolling admissions.
+Please contact the Admissions Office at email@example.com or 212.857.0006 to inquire about deadlines.

 You must submit the following items when applying to the ICP-Bard MFA program: